llmrb/llm/README.md

-The following example creates an instance of [LLM::Bot](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html) by entering into a conversation where messages are buffered and sent to the provider on-demand.
-This is the default behavior because it can reduce the number of requests sent to a provider, and avoids unneccessary requests until an attempt to iterate over [LLM::Bot#messages](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html#messages-instance_method) is made:
+The following example creates an instance of [LLM::Bot](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html) and enters into a conversation where messages are buffered and sent to the provider on-demand.
+The implementation is designed to buffer messages by waiting until an attempt to iterate over [LLM::Bot#messages](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html#messages-instance_method) is made before sending a request to the LLM:

 ```ruby
 #!/usr/bin/env ruby